Chrome JUMO Desk Lamp

 The famous Lucidus Bloc foldable lamp, designed in 1945 is officially a real JUMO lamp.
 It was patented in the USA by André Mounique as a “retractable office lamp”.
 Mounique was the main designer of the company.

 The design of this lamp was protected until 1965.
 In the 1980s the first copies were assembled in Japan.
 In 2014, after having worked on prototypes for three years, the Parisian company New JUMO Concept took the lamp back into production.
 New steel press moulds were made for the Bakelite parts based on an original model.
 They named it Classique (Classic).
+Today (2022), the website is no longer online.

 Several JUMO models are very sought after because of the attribution to certain designers of the 20th century.
 But all these attributions are wrong and fictional.
 Neither Charlotte Perriand, nor Eileen Gray have designed a lamp for the company.
 Historians are very clear about it.